shipshapecode/tether/docs/intro.md

 </code></pre><output data-example="hide"></output>

 You can also constrain the element to the viewport, you'll have to scroll the page to see this one.
-You can, of course, use pin with the window as well to make it always visible no matter where the user scrolls.

 <pre class="pre-with-output"><code class="lang-javascript" data-example="window">new Tether({
   element: yellowBox,